Table of Contents

 If a chord is played in a part where there's no text, you can offset it with a space on both sides.
 This will stretch the text around it, e.g.:

-{E}ZdΓ‘ se {F#m}mi, {G#m} je to {F#m}moc let,
+{E}Zdรก se {F#m}mi, {G#m} je to {F#m}moc let,.

-Without this offset, the chord {G#m}
+Without this offset, the chord {G#m} would be rendered above the word je.

 Fixed Spaces